Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Comparison of computational results

 \subsection{Angular frequency of spiral waves}

-Postlethwaite \& Rucklidge \cite{postlethwaite2017} conjectured that the angular frequency of the spiral waves was related to the imaginary part of the complex eigenvalue at the coexistence equilibrium point.
+\cite{postlethwaite2017} conjectured that the angular frequency of the spiral waves was related to the imaginary part of the complex eigenvalue at the coexistence equilibrium point.
 In particular, they suggested a linear relationship

 where the $\frac{2}{3}$ pre-factor was obtained by fitting a straight line to PDE simulations in the range $0.1\leq\sigma\leq20$ and $0\leq\zeta\leq10$.
 The spiral angular frequency in the simulations was only estimated at parameter values where reasonably large stable spirals could be found.